philc/book-notes/a guide to the good life - irvine.md

   * Having a philosophy of life reduces the effort required to make life's decisions
     * "It is, after all, hard to know what to choose when you aren't really sure what you want."
   * The reward for practicing Stoicism is the ability to frequently take delight in the world around us.
+* The decline of Stoicism (chap 20)
+  * Argues Christianity promoted many of the same values of Stoicism and crowded out Stoicism.
+  * "The Stoics understood that there is at best a loose connection between our external circumstances and how happy we are.
+In particular, it is entirely possible for someone banished to a desolate island to be happier than someone living a life of luxury."
+* Practicing Stoicism (chap 22)
+  * Start with negative visualization.
+Upon completing, you are left only with gratitude for what you have.
+  * Having dark thoughts about a person when you can't openly confront them:
+    * "Instead I find myself having black thoughts about him.
+Again, these feelings of anger are pointless: they disturb me but have no impact at all on the person at whom I am angry.
+Indeed, if anything, they serve to compound the harm he does me.
+What a waste!"
+  * Practicing yoga can be a good vehicle for voluntary discomfort.
+  * Proactively looking for situation to practice stoic techniques:
+    * "I like to engage in activities, such as competitive rowing, that give me butterflies simply so I can practice dealing with them."
+  * My other self is a coward
+    * "When doing things to cause myself physical and mental discomfort, I view myself -- or at any rate, a part of me -- as an opponent in a kind of game.
+This opponent -- my 'other self', as it were -- is on evolutionary autopilot: He wants nothing more than to be comfortable and to take advantage of whatever opportunities for pleasure present themselves.
+My other self lacks self-discipline."
+  * "It is curious, but my competitors in a race are simultaneously my teammates in the much more important competition against my other self.
+By racing against each other, we are all simultaneously racing against ourselves."
+  * "As a consumer, I seem to have crossed some kind of great divide.
+It seems unlikely that, having crossed it, I will ever be ale to return to the mindless consumerism that I once found to be so entertaining."
+  * Tool: asking "will this improve my long-term happiness?" is a good way to extinguish our desires for short-term gratification and consumption.
+  * "I have likewise gone out of my way to put myself into situations that test my courage and willpower, in part to see whether I can pass such tests."
+    * Those practicing Stoicism often desire some kind of hardship, to truly see if their skills are actually strong enough to weather hardship.
+They desire a test.
+E.g. welcoming insults, or even death.